-The Department of Anglophone Literatures and Cultures offers a doctoral programme in Anglophone Literatures and Cultures.
+The Department offers a doctoral programme in Anglophone Literatures and Cultures.
 Applicants may choose one of two modes of study:

 - internal (4 years with a scholarship)